Wednesday, June 5, 2013

 unsweetened cocoa or chopped nuts

 Put chopped chocolate in bowl.
 On low heat warm cream and butter until nearly boiling.
-Pour over chocolate and mix gently and thoroughly until chocolate is melted.
+Pour cream and butter over chocolate and mix gently and thoroughly until chocolate is melted.
 You can always just melt all ingredients together in the top of a double boiler, if you're careful.

 Cool and add cognac, mixing into chocolate mixture.